Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Main Results

 We now come to the proof of Theorem \ref{prop:comptrunc}.
 Note that by \eqref{eq:paraqN} and \eqref{eq:parapN} we have for $i < j$ that With this expansion Theorem \ref{prop:comptrunc} follows immediately from the following lemmas.
-In the first lemma we replace in the parametrix expansion of $q_N$ the convolution operation $\otimes$ by the discrete convolution $\otimes_N$.
+In the first lemma we replace the convolution operation $\otimes$ in the parametrix expansion of $q_N$ by the discrete convolution operator $\otimes_N$.
 In Lemma \ref{lem2:comptrunc} we show that it suffices to consider only the first $N$ terms in the expansion.
 Lemma \ref{lem3:comptrunc} now is the heart of our argument.
 We replace in the parametrix expansions the Gaussian densities $\tilde q_N$ by the densities $\tilde p_N$ of normed sums of independent random variables.
 We use Edgeworth expansion arguments and local limit propositions that offer powerful tools to bound the errors of this replacement.
 Note that $\tilde q_N$ is replaced by $\tilde p_N$ at two places: in the summation and in the definition of the kernels $H_N$ and $K_N$.
 At this point we apply Lemma \ref{lem:boundsec31 2}.
 The kernel $K_N$ is defined as $H_N$, but with $\tilde q_N$ replaced by $\tilde p_N$.
 Finally, Lemma \ref{lem4:comptrunc} bounds errors that show up by replacing the kernel $K_N$ by the kernel $\mathcal K_N$, which is used in the parametrix expansion of the Robbins-Monro algorithm.
-Lemma \ref{lem3:comptrunc} will be proved in Subsection \ref{sec:lem27}.
-The proofs of the other lemmas can be found in Subsection \ref{sec:proofscompRobMon} of the supplementary material.

 \begin{lemma} For $i < j$ it holds with some constant $C > 0$ that